- Home

 Weight: 15

-Nearby beaches and natural parks offer outdoor activities.
+Nearby beaches and natural parks offer outdoor activities but infrastructure is limited.

 🗣️ Language Learning Opportunities